WellthCare

 • Coordinate with payroll to ensure premium changes and HSA/FSA adjustments are processed correctly and on time.

-Traditional benefits systems treat life events as administrative tasks.
-A forward-thinking approach, like the one embodied by the WellthCare ecosystem, sees them as pivotal moments to reinforce a culture of health and financial well-being.
+Most benefits systems today treat life events as just paperwork.
+But a smarter approach, like the one behind WellthCare, uses them as opportunities to reinforce both health and financial well-being.
 Imagine a system where:

 • Adding a new baby automatically triggers a personalized preventive care plan for the child and postpartum care for the parent, with incentives for completing early pediatric checkups.